pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/CoreArchitecture/Localization/HowTranslationsAreHandledByTheSystem/Index.rst

   - *Notice:* "locallang\*.php" files is an old alternative still supported but deprecated; They contain the $LOCAL\_LANG array in a PHP script which is simply included.
-Old "locallang.php" files can be converted to llXML files using the extension "extdeveval"
+Old "locallang.php" files can be converted to llXML files using the extension "extdeveval".

 - **Localization methods:** The "language" class (from sysext/lang/lang.php) contains methods for requesting labels out of